-And before there are no gorillas left in the wild for artists to base their portraiture on.
+And before there are no gorillas left in the wild to serve as a point of reference for African artists.

-Better yet, let your art piece be an ambassador for its sentient counterparts.
-Making an urgent case for the very survival of mountain gorilla as a subspecies.
+Better yet, let your gorilla art piece be an ambassador for its sentient counterparts.
+And help make an urgent case for the very survival of the mountain gorilla as a subspecies.
 You owe it to them...

-Because they are charismatic and strong and intelligent and furry.
+Because these Great Apes are charismatic and strong and intelligent and furry.

-But even more important, because, despite these endearing characteristics, these primates have the inherent right to life; the right to exist.
+But even more important, because, besides these endearing characteristics, these primates have the inherent right to life; the right to exist.

-Yes, while the aesthetic appeal of African art is important, we also need to conserve Mother Nature so that she can continue providing the subjects.
+Yes, while the aesthetic appeal of African art is important, we also need to conserve Mother Nature so that she can continue nurturing and providing the subjects.